hello-jason/shitmywifedoes-middleman/README.md

 ```

 ## Deploying
-Middleman-deploy can deploy a site via rsync, ftp, sftp, or git.
-Configure the deployment section of `config.rb`, then run the deploy command.
+Middleman-deploy will deploy to GitHub Pages.
+Running the deploy command.
 Note, this will build for you before deploying.
 ```bash
 bundle exec middleman deploy
 ```